reimandlab/PACIFIC/README.md

 ## Arguments
 #### `PACIFIC_step1()`
-* `data`: A data.frame (or an extension of data.framethe, e.g. data.table).
+* `data`: A data.frame (or an extension of data.frame, e.g. data.table).
 The table of input data with rows for samples and columns for features and variables.
 * `response`: Name of the column in `data` which contains the response values.
 * `event`: Name of the column in `data` which contains the event status values for survival outcomes.
 This column must contain only 0 and 1.
 Default is `NA`.
 * `single_features`: (*for input features*) Vector of "single features".
 Default is `NA` (for no single feature).